FactorySimPy/FactorySimPy/docs/index.md

 ## Model Description
 <p style="text-align: justify;">
 The system is modeled as a graph consisting of two types of components: Nodes and Edges.
-Nodes represent active components that drive state changes—such as processors that introduce delays by performing operations like packing, unpacking, or modifying items.
+Nodes represent active components that drive state changes—such as machines that introduce delays by performing operations like packing, unpacking, or modifying items.
 Edges, in contrast, represent passive components such as conveyor belts, human operators, warehouse robots, or transport vehicles that facilitate the movement of items between nodes.
 </p>

 <p style="text-align: justify;">